solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 }
 ```

-With the EAS configuration file in place, you can build your project using the
+With the EAS configuration file in place, you can build your project using
 `eas build`.
 This submits a job to the EAS Build service, where your APK is
 built using Expo's cloud infrastructure.
 If you want to build locally, you can
 add the `--local` flag.
 For example, the following command builds the project